Requirements Analysis in Project Management

 What Is a Project Requirement?

-A project requirement can be a feature, function or task that needs to be completed in order for the project to be successfully delivered.
+A project requirement can be a feature, function or task that needs to be completed for the project to be successfully delivered.
 This provides parameters for the team when working to fulfill the stakeholders’ requirements.

 Project requirements must be: